-$R{\sum Ex}$ is the part of the transmission services revenue to be recovered from capacitybased charges at all exit points;
+$R{\sum Ex}$ is the part of the transmission services revenue to be recovered from capacity-based charges at all exit points;

-$R{\sum En,Ex}$ is the part of the transmission services revenue to be recovered from capacitybased charges at all entry points and all exit points.
+$R{\sum En,Ex}$ is the part of the transmission services revenue to be recovered from capacity-based charges at all entry points and all exit points.

-- (d) set the initial reference prices for each entry and each exit point taking account of the distance from such point to the virtual point and multiply the resulting values by the respective amount of the forecasted contracted capacity; - (e) adjust the resulting values referred to in point (d) to meet the revenue referred to in point (c) in order to set the final reference prices.
+- (c) calculate the revenue to be obtained from all the entry points and all the exit points by applying the entry exit split referred to in point (c) to the transmission services revenue from capacity based charges; - (d) set the initial reference prices for each entry and each exit point taking account of the distance from such point to the virtual point and multiply the resulting values by the respective amount of the forecasted contracted capacity; - (e) adjust the resulting values referred to in point (ed) to meet the revenue referred to in point (dc) and in order to set the final reference prices.